 Okay!
-We’ve now filled your brains with 12 tips to help you market more successfully.
+We’ve now filled your brains with 12 tips to help you market and start list building more successfully.
 Don’t worry if you can’t use all 12 of the email marketing design tips that we’ve discussed in this video.
 After all, it is difficult to utilize white space while also plugging in impactful image.

 Try to find that happy medium.
 The good thing is, with email marketing, people want to see your content and what you’re up to.
 They’ve subscribed to you.
 Don’t forget that.